FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

 #### Rule 20.10
 Ref 88
-MISRA C-2012 Rule 20.10 Used support compile time assertions if the
+MISRA C-2012 Rule 20.10 warns against the use of ## concatination operator.
-        preprocessor does not suppport sizeof - has no runtime execution
+        However, in this case, it must be used to support compile time assertions in case the preprocessor does not suppport sizeof.
+This operation (assert) has no runtime execution.